maguiiiar/MachineLearningAlgorithms/README.md

  **LASSO REGRESSION**

- - It uses L1 regularization technique (α = 1 and λ is selected through cross validation).
+ - It uses L1 regularization technique (α = 1 and λ is selected through cross validation);
  - It is generally used when we have more number of features, because it automatically does feature selection accordlying with λ parameter, which needs to be chosen/tuned by the cross-validation.

  **ELASTIC NET REGRESSION**